Tsakani Mhinga: Early life

-Born in Soweto, Johannesburg, Tsakani was the eldest child of Tebogo Mhinga and Hosi Shilungwa Cydrick Mhinga of the VaTsonga tribe, making her tribal royalty.
+Born in Soweto, Johannesburg, Tsakani was the eldest child of Tebogo Mhinga and Hosi Shilungwa Cydrick Mhinga of the VaTsonga tribe.
 At age 12 she first sang in public, singing "Over the Rainbow" at a talent competition.

 Career

-Her first taste of the music industry came from her electric, chemistry driven collaboration A Place for a Wife with rapper Mizchif on his debut album.
+Her first taste of the music industry came from her electric, chemistry driven collaboration "A Place for a Wife" with rapper Mizchif on his debut album.

 Since her father was opposed to her being a singer, she launched her solo musical career without telling her family as soon as she got her matric.
-She released Mind Yo' Business from her debut album, TKO and received critical acclaim for her vocals and international approach when it came to her music, but she was often ridiculed and criticised for not doing the vernacular, which was Kwaito or Afro-pop.
+She released "Mind Yo' Business" from her debut album, TKO and received critical acclaim for her vocals and international approach when it came to her music, but she was often ridiculed and criticised for not doing the vernacular, which was Kwaito or Afro-pop.
 The singer had her fair share of legal battles which occurred when TK was offered a seven album recording deal in the UK, only to have it revoked after threats from the local company that had produced her debut album.
 "I wanted to quit so many times.
 I never thought I'd bounce back", said TK about the incident.

-This was followed in 2001 by a second album, Tsakani, that included the club hit Eject yo' ass, and the R&B radio hit I Find It So Strange.
+This was followed in 2001 by a second album, Tsakani, that included the club hit "Eject yo' ass", and the R&B radio hit "I Find It So Strange".
 The 23-year-old singer won her second consecutive best R&B album at the SAMA awards and nominated for best female vocalist of the year.